How to use Time Machine on Mac for backup and restore tasks

 How to restore from Time Machine to a new Mac

 Ready to learn how to use Time Machine on new Mac computers?
-We’ve got you covered.
+I’ve got you covered.
 Here’s how it’s done:

-- Make sure your backup disk is connected to your new Mac (Note: if you’re using a Time Capsule, make sure your router is set up and your computer connects to the same network.
-This will automatically “connect” your backup disk to your Mac)
+1. Make sure your backup disk is connected to your new Mac (Note: if you’re using a Time Capsule, make sure your router is set up and your computer connects to the same network.
+This will automatically “connect” your backup disk to your Mac).

-- On the next screen, select your backup disk from the available options
+3. On the next screen, select your backup disk from the available options.

 That’s all you need to do.
 Your Mac will begin the process of transferring your data from the Time Machine backup.

-Restore your Mac from a backup: Our favorite method
+Restore your Mac from a backup: My favorite method

-Now that you know how to restore your data from Time Machine backups, we won’t pretend it’s the best way to take care of your data.
+Now that you know how to restore data from Time Machine backups, it’s clear that it’s a reliable option for many users.

 Get Backup Pro allows you to customize the backup schedule that works for you.
 If you’d rather have a weekly backup on Friday night after your work week is done, it can handle that.
 You’re also given a lot more control over the files and folders you back up — you can include only specific data in your backup.
 And you can save your bootable backups to external drives.